-Reserve a Spot on Amanda's Premier Prep Roster
+Reserve a Spot on Amanda Buckley Premier Prep Tutoring Roster

-Each tutor works with a limited number of students, and there is a one-time fee to reserve a spot on their roster.
-Reserving a spot grants immediate access to the tutor’s booking system via My Account.
+Each tutor works with a limited number of students, and there is a one-time fee to reserve a spot on the tutor’s roster.
+Reserving a spot grants access to the tutor’s booking system via My Account, and from there you will immediately be able to book tutoring sessions at the days and times of your choosing using the tutor’s real-time availability.

-Sessions can be booked with this tutor at the following days and times:
+Sessions can be booked with this tutor at the following days and times (Eastern):

 - Mondays: 11am-8pm